7 Ways to Brand Your Company's Safety Workwear Effectively

 Safety workwear doesn't have to be generic.
 These 7 branding strategies help you create hi-vis and work clothing your team will wear proudly and customers will recognize.

-There's a persistent belief in the workwear market that safety garments are essentially commodities — that the compliance requirements leave no room for brand differentiation.
+There's a persistent belief in the workwear market that safety garments are essentially commodities and that the compliance requirements leave no room for brand differentiation.
 After spending years in the B2B apparel space, I'd argue the opposite is true.
 The brands that invest thoughtfully in how their safety workwear looks and feels build teams that wear their gear consistently, attract better talent, and project a professionalism on the job site that generic hi-vis can never achieve.

 The challenge is doing it right.
 Safety workwear has real constraints — regulatory color requirements, tape placement rules, durability demands — and branding that ignores these constraints will either fail compliance or fall apart after a few washes.
-Here's how to get it right.
+Here's how to get it right.!Embroidery machine applying brand logo to safety workwear

 1. Understand What You Can and Can't Change